Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 The low pressure switch may be open for several reasons.

 - Blocked vent

 There could also be trouble with the switch itself, the inducer or the circuit board.

-Your furnace will tell you there’s an issue with a red flash from its indicator light, which it uses to feature error codes.
+Your furnace will let you know there’s something wrong with a red flash from its indicator light, which it uses to feature error codes.
 It has this red light to flash code, like Morse code.